awsdocs/aws-cli-user-guide/doc_source/cli-usage-parameters.md

 $ aws ec2 describe-spot-price-history --max-items 5
 ```

- **Blob** – Binary object\.
+ **Blob** – "Binary large object"\.
 Blob parameters take a path to a local file that contains the binary data\.
 The path should not contain any protocol identifier, such as `http://` or `file://`\.
 The specified path is interpreted as being relative to the current working directory\.

 For example, the `--body` parameter for `aws s3api put-object` is a blob\.